 - 2.9 The Gambling Commission regulates gambling in the public interest.
 It does so by keeping crime out of gambling; by ensuring that gambling is conducted in a fair and open way; and by protecting children and vulnerable people.
-The Commission provides support and advice to the government about the manner in which gambling is carried out, the effects of gambling, and the regulation of gambling generally. - 2.10 The Commission has issued guidance under section 25 of the Act about the manner in which licensing authorities exercise their licensing functions under the Act and, in particular, the principles to be applied. - 2.11 The Commission will also issue Codes of Practice under section 24 about the way in which facilities for gambling are provided, which may also include provisions about the advertising of gambling facilities. - 2.12 The Gambling Commission can be contacted at:
+The Commission provides support and advice to the government about the manner in which gambling is carried out, the effects of gambling, and the regulation of gambling generally. - 2.10 The Commission has issued guidance under section 25 of the Act about the manner in which licensing authorities exercise their licensing functions under the Act and, in particular, the principles to be applied. - 2.11 The Commission will also issue Codes of Practice under section 24 about the way in which facilities for gambling are provided, which may also include provisions about the advertising of gambling facilities. - 2.12 The Council works in partnership with the Gambling Commission to regulate gambling.
+The Commission focuses on operators and issues of national or regional significance, and the Council take the lead on regulating gambling locally. - 2.13 The Gambling Commission can be contacted at: